 If your customers don’t find early success with your product, they won’t convert and even worse they might spread bad reviews about your company across the internet.
 Any SaaS company worth its salt is investing in customer success for breakout growth.
 72% of businesses surveyed said that improving customer success is their number one priority.

 SaaS customer success is making sure customers find value with your SaaS product from day one.
 SaaS Customer Success Managers (CSMs) are at the forefront of proactively helping customers to understand the product and using it to solve their problems.
 Instead of simply passively relying on dissatisfied customers to reach out to support, CSMs are involved in creating a better customer experience to make sure customers are successful.

 The point of customer success is to retain more customers, increase customer lifetime value, and reduce churn.
 These vital metrics are a measure of whether your customer success strategy has been successful and directly drives revenue for the business.

 Your customer success process is the strategies and methods you can use to help customers find value in the product.
-The customer success process must be clearly understood if CSMs are to be effective in supporting customers and increasing product adoption.
+CSMs must clearly understand the customer success process to be effective in supporting customers and increasing product adoption.

 What’s Happening If You’re Not Paying Attention to SaaS Customer Success